Free Underground Tour in Lisbon: Rua dos Correeiros Archaeological Tour

 Schedule: Monday to Saturday from 10 am to 12 am and from 2 pm to 5 pm

-- guided tours - approximately one hour duration - Exception: public holidays in Portugal
+- Exception: public holidays in Portugal

 TIP: The name of the tour is a bit confusing, since the entrance is not actually in Rua dos Correeiros, but instead you go in through Rua Augusta – the parallel street to Rua dos Correeiros.
 The entrance is marked and each tour starts at the beginning of each hour.

 Booking ahead for the Free Underground Tour in Lisbon

 The groups that go in are small – around 10 to 15 people, due to the limited space underneath the building, so it gets full very easy.